oniondepo/waitinglist/README.md

  This project will be a fork of what's soon to be called OMCMS.
- Open Market Content Management System, that will be free and open source While offering a mimlistic platform for anyone interested is starting there own crypto based marketplace.
+ Open Market Content Management System, that will be free and open source While offering a platform thats transparent and open to new possibilities!
- OMCMS is Tor browser friendly.

 ## License